Skip to main contentSkip to footer

 You should hold, or expect to hold, a first or upper second-class science degree that demonstrates an adequate knowledge of biology and chemistry.
 As part of your academic assessment, you will be asked to supply a transcript of your degree.

-If you are unsure whether we would regard your particular degree as having sufficient biology and chemistry content, please send copies of your transcripts via email to medadmissions@bsms.ac.uk and we will advise you of your eligibility.
+If you are unsure whether we would regard your particular degree as having sufficient Biology and Chemistry content, please send copies of your transcripts via email to medadmissions@bsms.ac.uk and we will advise you of your eligibility.

 For 2023 entry and beyond, we will also require graduates to hold three A-levels (at least BBB), to include Biology and Chemistry, as well as to meet our GCSE requirements – see above.